trillianx/educative_notes/DS_Algo_Basics/DS_Algo_Basics.md

 ![image-20210209105304422](DS_Algo_Basics.assets/image-20210209105304422.png)

-As we can see the memery address is associated with each index.
+As we can see the memory address is associated with each index.
 Notice how the memory addresses are consecutive or sequential.
 This helps the computer to easily find the address at a given index by simply adding memory address at `0` with that of a given index.

 As we can see reading an element in an array takes one step, which is adding the index to the address at index `0`.
 When an operation takes one step, it is considered fast.

 #### Searching

 Searching is an inverse of reading.
-Rather than asking the computer to find the value at a given index, we ask it ito find the index of a value in a given array.
+Rather than asking the computer to find the value at a given index, we ask it to find the index of a value in a given array.

 Searching is tedious for the computer as there is no way for the computer to jump to that value.
 Instead, the computer has to go through each value, evaluate it, and then return an index if it finds the value.
 This way of finding a value in a given array is known as **linear search**.